hypre-space/hypre/src/docs/usr-manual/ch-struct.rst

 0th stencil entry.
 The :math:`(0,-1)` entry represents the "south" coefficient, and is the 3rd stencil entry.
 And so on.

-On process 0 or 1, the code in Figure :ref:`fig-struct-stencil-b` will set up the stencil in Figure :ref:`fig-struct-stencil-a`.
+On process 0 or 1, the following code (with visual annotations) will set up the stencil in Figure :ref:`fig-struct-stencil-a`.
 The stencil must be the same on all processes.

 .. |figStructStenc1| image:: figStructStenc1.*
    :width: 100%